 I accepted and of course wanted to reveal the findings here on my blog, as much for myself and my own family as an archived memory here on my blog, as well as for you guys…Because DNA, origin and history are truly fascinating right?!

 After registering on the site and being sent a tool kit in the post with easy to follow instructions, I took a swab with cotton buds provided from both of the inside of my cheeks twirling for a minute or so, and posted the package back off to the US, receiving my results within two weeks.
 It might take longer for your own results, depending on where you post from, but mine arrived promptly.

 My results literally blew my tiny mind and chatting to my parents about the findings, makes complete sense geographically, historically and culturally.
 Both my parents are originally from Cyprus and are Greek Cypriots having moved to the UK at 10 and 18 respectively, meeting at university and settling here having my brother and I.

-I knew about my Greek Cypriot background, am fluent in Greek but wasn’t aware of my full cultural background.
+I knew about my Greek Cypriot background, am fluent in Greek but wasn’t aware of my full ethnic background.

 Cyprus is close to the countries/religious populations listed, so again, the results make complete sense when it comes to ancestry and my blood line.

 The site also matches you up with other relatives you’ve done the test and I’ve been notified of cousins on the system.
 How cool is that?!

 I’ve always said this: there’s only one race, the human race and I know that if the entire world were to take a DNA test, there would be less racism and xenophobia.
 We are all mixed and are universally one.
 It is the faux concept of difference which divides people.

 Funnily enough people stop me in every country I’ve ever visited, assuming I’m a local be it Italy, France, the Med and beyond…now I know for certain why, they were able to connect the dots in that moment of meeting me, I didn’t know existed, and I couldn’t be more proud of my heritage, and who I am.